FredAtLandMetrics/corrigible/README.md

 ==============
 The hard parts work and there's tests around key points.
 It's been working for a number of projects for nearly two years.
-I've just (in early 2017) made it python3-friendly and now (in March 2017) I've done a fair bit of cleanup to get the code in better shape for a couple of interviews, so the next steps are:
+I've just (in early 2017) made it python3-friendly and now (in March 2017) I've done a fair bit of cleanup to get the code in better shape for a couple of interviews, so the next step is:
-* to get rocket-mode working in a more useful way (a changed plan should cause the re-execution of every parent plan up to the system file...currently, this isn't what happens, so rocket-mode is really only worth using for very shallow plan-trees and, unless you really know what you're doing, there's a good chance it's not doing what you think)
 * to allow for optional parallelism in execution based on the ordering (multiple, separate snippets with the same sort-order number should be able to run in parallel)